-The widely practised journal-solicited approach to peer-review filters the quality of academic work through a small number of experts-typically, a few editors and one to three outside referees.
-The normative assumption that appears to underlie this practice is the belief that a small number of experts (reading anonymized submissions) are the best mechanism for distinguishing between high-quality and low-quality work.
 In this system, quality assessment occurs in two stages: first, in pre-publication peer review, which sorts papers into journals; and second, by a journal's readership post-publication.
 We take it that the first stage is intended to provide a proxy for the second, which is the more long-term assessment by the field.
-In this paper, we argue that a 'crowd-sourced' approach to peer review that bypasses the first stage-immediately opening up papers for evaluations by large numbers of readers-is likely to more reliably evaluate paper quality than the traditional model of peer review.
-In brief, we use the Condorcet jury theorem (Condorcet [1785]) and some closely related mathematical results to argue that a large number of evaluators is more likely to produce an accurate quality assessment of a paper than a smaller number of evaluators.
+In this article, we argue that a 'crowd-sourced' approach to peer review that bypasses the first stage-immediately opening up papers for evaluations by large numbers of readers-is likely to more reliably evaluate paper quality than the traditional model of peer review.
+In brief, we use the Condorcet jury theorem (Condorcet [1785]) and some closely related mathematical results to argue that a large number of evaluators is more likely to produce an accurate quality assessment of an article than would a smaller number of evaluators.

-While we offer up some specifics of an open, crowd-sourced peer-review system, this paper is not intended to provide a full outline of such a system.
-In Sections 3-6 we offer enough of the details to make our comparative case.
-In Section 7, while considering some objections, we gesture to some further features one may wish to incorporate into such a system.
+While we offer up some specifics of an open, crowd-sourced peer-review system, this article is not intended to provide a full outline of such a system.
+In sections 3-6 we offer enough of the details to make our comparative case.
+In section 7, while considering some objections, we gesture to some further features one may wish to incorporate into such a system.
 For instance, one possibility we note is that in addition to crowd-sourcing from the academic community at large, it might be desirable to have a core of expert reviewers whose assessments are recorded separately.
 So, while we do not rest our case on such specifics of a crowd-sourced model, we are often (as in this case) supportive of particular proposals for how such a system might work.
 In our view, an experimental attitude to crowd-sourcing peer review will be a much better way to work out the details than any argument we could provide here.
-This is the author's accepted manuscript without copyediting, formatting, or final corrections.
-It will be published in its final form in an upcoming issue of The British Journal for the Philosophy of Science, published by The University of Chicago Press on behalf of The British Society for the Philosophy of Science.
-Include the DOI when citing or quoting: https://doi.org/10.1086/719117 Copyright 2022 The British Society for the Philosophy of Science.
-Arvan, Bright, and Heesen Jury Theorems for Peer Review

 We close this introduction by relating our argument to the previous literature.
 There is renewed interest in the epistemic benefits secured by large numbers of diverse agents (List and Goodin [2001]; Hartmann and Sprenger [2012]), including in the social epistemology of science (Heesen et al. [2019]; O'Connor and Bruner [2019]; Singer [2019]).
 Our intent is to bring this literature to bear on a concrete problem in the social epistemology of science, namely, peer review.
 Further, given the replication crisis, there has recently been interest in systematic failures of peer review (Romero [2016]; Heesen [2018]).
-Our paper offers a thoroughgoing solution to these problems.
+Our article offers a thoroughgoing solution to these problems.
 Like those who argue we should eliminate peer review in the context of project funding (Avin [2019]), we think we should abandon the idea that a small number of experts can reliably predict which ideas will be worth reading.
 We are not the first to suggest opening up peer review (see Gibson [2007]; Nosek and Bar-Anan [2012]; Heesen and Bright [2021]).
-However, we offer a novel argument for its epistemic benefits, claiming in particular that crowd-sourced peer review is better equipped than journal-solicited peer review to play the role that Heesen and Bright ([2021]) called 'epistemic sorting' (from the perspective of that paper, the present paper may be viewed as arguing that epistemic sorting should be viewed as a factor that favours abolishing prepublication peer review, rather than a neutral factor as Heesen and Bright argued).
+However, we offer a novel argument for its epistemic benefits, claiming in particular that crowd-sourced peer review is better equipped than journal-solicited peer review to play the role that Heesen and Bright ([2021]) called 'epistemic sorting' (from the perspective of that article, the present article may be viewed as arguing that epistemic sorting should be viewed as a factor that favours abolishing prepublication peer review, rather than a neutral factor as Heesen and Bright argued).
 If our argument is sound, nothing should get a potentially deceptive stamp of authority through journal-solicited peer review.
 Instead, to gauge the quality of academic work, we should rely on the long-run and aggregated views of many diverse researchers.

-2 Assumptions of Peer Review
+2. Assumptions of Peer Review